crosstheages/public-data/patch-notes.md

 - System
   - Performance of animation has been greatly improved on macOS and iOS.
   - Performance when displaying hundreds of items (such as cards in collections) have been greatly improved on all platforms.

+Fixes

+- Profile
+  - Avatar of the corresponding card is now correctly given on acquisition through crafting.

+## 0.2.6c Patch

+`2022-11-17 16:00 UTC`

+Fixes

+- Duels
+  - You will now be redirected back to the dashboard if you encounter an error while queuing.
+- Crafting
+  - Trisel deduction after merging is now correctly displayed (was wrongly shown on the client before).

+## 0.2.6b Patch

+`2022-11-17 13:00 UTC`

+Fixes

+- Crafting
+  - Trisel cost for Merge is now correctly shown.

 ## 0.2.6 Patch